Press Releases

 Press Release Date:

-Statement from Small Business Majority Founder & CEO John Arensmeyer in response to the Trump administration’s firing of SBA staff and freezing of federal funds
+Statement from Small Business Majority Founder & CEO John Arensmeyer on what the federal government shutdown means for small firms

 Topic(s):